 Here are two important strategies for reducing capital gains tax:

-- When an individual sells a property and invests the sale proceeds in the purchase or construction of a residential property, they may be eligible for exemptions under Section 54F of the Income Tax Act, 1961.
+- When an individual sells a property and invests the sale proceeds in the purchase or construction of a residential property, they may be eligible for exemptions under Section 86 of the Income Tax Act, 2025.
 This section provides exemptions from capital gains tax if certain conditions are met.

-- Under Section 54EC, an individual can claim an exemption from capital gains tax by investing in specified capital gains bonds.
+- An individual can also claim an exemption from capital gains tax by investing in specified capital gains bonds as per provisions given in the Income Tax Act, 2025.
 The maximum investment allowed in these bonds is Rs.50 Lakh, and the lock-in period is five years.

 Tax Planning for Senior Citizens